• Skip to primary navigation

 April 2, 2020

-When Sandra and Reuben first met their Economic Mobility caseworker, they were at their wit’s end.
+When Sandra and Reuben first met their Financial Empowerment Specialist, they were at their wit’s end.
 They were about to lose their electricity and water.
 They didn’t know how they would afford his medical supplies.
 Their finances were, Sandra admits, “overwhelming.”

 A lifetime on her own